-The industrial side of Greenwich, including (by most definitions) the former marshland of the Greenwich Peninsula
+The historically industrial side of Greenwich, including (by many definitions) the former marshland of the Greenwich Peninsula

 One of the first structures to be built in East Greenwich was the government powder magazine.
 Throughout the 17th century it tested, stored and distributed gunpowder, to the increasing apprehension of the growing residential population.

 The powder magazine was demolished in 1802 and the site later acquired by the Enderby family, Bermondsey tanners who had married into the whaling trade.
 One of the exploratory voyages that they funded resulted in the discovery of Antarctica’s Enderby Land, as it was named.